DFEAGILEDEVOPS/MTC/design/2020/decisions.md

 consider redis for transient status lookups should we have a bit flag on the check table, that we can set when check received.  this would be a low cost solution to maintaining 'checks not received yet' for teachers. expiry flag would help with distinction on whether some havent been received in time, or whether we can still wait

+### expire-prepared-checks function

+redis & cosmos table API support TTL on rows.
+This would be a much cleaner implementation.

+### check-expiry function

+potential query optimisation to have better way to flag the expiry of the restart.